“I know that in some countries saying words like sh** and fu** are something that is kinda normal, but in our country it’s offending.”

 Even if you tick all the above boxes, you may still have doubts about where to start, the pressure of having to cover wages and letting go of sole control.
 That is totally understandable and normal.
-The key is not to let these thoughts paralyse your progress.
-Hopefully the following steps will put your mind at ease.
+The key is not to let these thoughts paralyze your progress.
+Hopefully, the following steps will put your mind at ease.

 Where to Start

 Develop clear processes for the tasks that you’ll be allocating your new side-kick.
 By documenting checklists, resources, files, contacts and the step-by-step tasks associated with the specific job, you’ll save yourself hours in questions, training or job re-do time.
 We find that making short videos explaining tasks or procedures are useful and well received.